kaerus/arango-client/README.md

 /* a bindvar for the collection name */ db.query.string = "FOR u IN @collection RETURN u";
 ...
-/* execute the query in batches of two results per iteration */ db.query.exec({collection:"test"},function(err,ret){
+/* execute the query and pass the collection variable */ db.query.exec({collection:"test"},function(err,ret){
   console.log("err(%s):",util.inspect(ret));
 });